dahyeshon/Final-Report/README.md

 # PHBS_BlockChain_2018

-Final Report of Blockchain and bitcoin taught by Professor, Jaehyuck Choi.

-Topic: A New Business Plan; Blockchain in Second-hand market service platform
+Topic: A New Business Plan; Second-hand market service platform with blockchain by applying J-LINK's idea

-## 1. introduction - Reason why I am choosing this business
+## 1. Introduction - Reason why I am choosing this business

 - I had an experienced cheated on a unknown person in a mobile application, [bunjang](https://m.bunjang.co.kr/)
 - The amount of money was approxiamtely 2300 Chinese yuan.
 (400,000 won, in Korean exchange)